sundarsau/Import-Excel-Data-Into-Database/README.md

 3) Create a folder named "uploads" under the same folder
 4) Run the command: composer require phpoffice/phpspreadsheet from the project folder.
 It will install PHPSpreadsheet.
 5) Import customers.sql in "test" database using PhpMyAdmin
-6) Run localhost/<project folder> in the browser. <project folder> is the folder name under xampp/htdocs where you extracted all the source code.
+6) Run localhost/(folder name) in the browser.
+Where (folder name) is the project folder under  xampp/htdocs where you extracted all the source code.
 # License
 This is an MIT license, you can modify the code according to your requirements